irtnog/good-idfed-practice/docs/scenarios.md

 # Scenarios

-This document categorizes guidance based on the following scenarios:
+This document categorizes guidance, questions, and tests using these
+scenarios:

 {.glossary}
 Baseline